Evidence Based Treatment for Alcohol and Drug Addiction

 Discover Recovery is a leading residential drug rehab facility located in Long Beach, Washington.
 We are staffed by a highly experienced team of healthcare professionals, including addiction medicine specialists, board-certified physicians, masters level counselors, and registered nurses.

 At Discover Recovery, we use evidence based treatment to help people struggling with a variety of addictions, including alcohol, oxycodone, Xanax, opioids, meth, cocaine, and heroin addiction.
-Our evidence based treatment program for alcohol and opioid abuse includes the use of FDA-approved medications.
+Our evidence based treatment program includes the use of FDA-approved medications.
 We also offer a range of behavioral therapies that have proven effectiveness and positive outcomes.

 If you or a loved one is battling addiction, evidence based treatment can help you get your life back in order.
 Get in touch with Discover Recovery today to learn more about your treatment options.